cfe-lab/CFEIntact/docs/workflow.md

 Optionally, HIVIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.

-# HIVIntact workflow

-## Preparation

-When HIVIntact starts analysing a particular sequence it performs some initial preprocessing, results of which are only used later.

-### Alignment to reference

-For each input sequence HIVIntact calls `mafft` software to align it to its subtype sequence.

-This operation is repeated with the reverse complement (RC) of the input sequence, to see if the fit is better and use the RC instead for that case, so that the direction is which the original sequence is read should not matter.

-Alignment never fails.

-### ORFs detection

-(TODO: describe the logic)

-Detection never fails, but can output ORFs that are of length 0.

-Outputs from this procedure are also used to produce the `orfs.json` file.

-### BLAST analysis

-Optionally, HIVIntact calls the NCBI's `blastn` program to get alignment data that is region-based, as opposed to the `mafft`'s global alignment.

 ## Analysis steps

 HIVIntact performs multiple analysis steps that are independent of each other.